drozd324/GPU_Delaunay_Triangulation/thesis.typ

 === Flipping
-	As briefly mentiond earlier, flipping can be performed in a highly parallel manner however some book keeping needs to be taken care of.
-The logic within the flippig operation is split up into three main steps.
-The first one is the writing of triangles to be flipped each configuraion into a _Quad_ @quad_struct data structure which here is mainly created for the purpose of keeping steps in the whole procedure to be non conflicing more imortantly stores relevant information about the previous state of the triangulation.
-This _Quad_ struct will aid us in constructing the flipped cofiguartion.
-The the two new triagles created from the flip are the written by one kernel and appropriate neighbours are then updated in a separate kerel.
-Splitting the writing of the new flipped triangles is once again important as updating the neighbours relies on writing to the correct index of triangle since nighbouring triangles could also be involved in a flip. @parallel_flip_img showcases the parallel flipping procedure.
+	As briefly mentioned earlier, flipping can be performed in a highly parallel manner however some book keeping needs to be taken care of.
+The logic within the flipping operation is split up into three main steps.
+The first one is the writing of triangles to be flipped each configuration into a _Quad_ @quad_struct data structure which here is mainly created for the purpose of keeping steps in the whole procedure to be non conflicting more importantly stores relevant information about the previous state of the triangulation.
+This _Quad_ struct will aid us in constructing the flipped configuration.
+The two new triangles created from the flip are the written by one kernel and appropriate neighbours are then updated in a separate kernel.
+Splitting the writing of the new flipped triangles is once again important as updating the neighbours relies on writing to the correct index of triangle since neighbouring triangles could also be involved in a flip. @parallel_flip_img showcases the parallel flipping procedure.